mnanda021/AWS-Getting-started-with-Big-Data/README.md

 In this project we have created a sample EMR(Elastic MapReduce) cluster using Amazon Web Service Console.
 The project is Basically "the Analysis of Log requests".
 For this project we have used sample data from Amazon CloudFront log files and also used sample Hive script to analyze the logs.
 The sample cluster that you create will be running in a live environment and you will be charged for the resources that you use.
 This tutorial should take an hour or less, so the charges that you incur should be minimal.

-# Step 1
+# Step 1 :you must have AWS account.
-1. you must have AWS account.
 You can also create a account if you don't have one using the following link http://aws.amazon.com/ and choose create account.

-2. Create Amazon S3 bucket.
+ # Step 2 :Create Amazon S3 bucket.
 S3-simple storage service.
 S3 is used to store out log files, output and we can also store inputs, scripts and we can store as much as data we want.
 To create a bucket, simple got to services from AWS console homePage and choose S3.
 Then create a bucket.Once you created the bucket you can enter the bucket and create folders like output and logs.
 For this project we are using only logs and output folders.
 Make sure the output folder is empty.

-3. Create EC2 KeyPairs
+# Step 3 :Create EC2 KeyPairs
 EC2 is a virtual server on AWS to run applications.
 We must have keypairs for this project to connect to the nodes in your cluster over a secure channel using the Secure Shell (SSH) protocol.To create EC2, go to EC2 homePage and on the left panel, select Network and Security.
 From there, select keypairs and create.
 If you have already created keypairs then skip this step.
 Note: The keypairs which we download are the only copy and keep it in secure place.

-4. Launch Sample Cluster
+# Step 4 : Launch Sample Cluster
 Sign in to the AWS Management Console and open the Amazon EMR console at https://console.aws.amazon.com/elasticmapreduce/.
   Choose Create cluster.
   On the Quick cluster configuration page, accept the default values except for the following fields: